ivannorderhaug/cloud-tech-assignment-2/README.md

 ## Assumptions

 *  Active policies: in issue [#41](https://git.gvk.idi.ntnu.no/course/prog2005/prog2005-2022/-/issues/41) it is stated that:
-`The response is the simple variant - the number of active policies returned, nothing else.`.
-I interpret this as all the policies that gets returned, count as active.
+`The response is the simple variant - the number of active policies returned, nothing else.` I interpret this as all the policies that gets returned, count as active.
 Even though some of them have "no measures" as value in the `policy_value_display_field`

 ## Deployment